-Whether framing a new addition, building a deck or making a piece of furniture, wood is often the go-to material.
-Lumber, plywood and other products made with sustainably harvested wood are widely available and relatively inexpensive.
+Whether for framing a new addition, building a deck or making a piece of furniture, wood is usually the go-to material.
 However, there are environmental costs and structural drawbacks to many traditional wood products.
 Plenty of creative alternatives are available.
 Here is a sampling of wood alternatives, most with some environmental advantages, for home construction and remodeling projects.

 Bamboo is often considered a wood, but this grass is really a wood alternative.
 It has been called the world’s most useful plant (though hemp advocates might argue otherwise).
 Bamboo is fast-growing but at least as strong as some slow-growth woods.
 It is a very trendy (and somewhat controversial) flooring option.
 It is also used in furniture and a wide variety of other construction materials.

 As the name suggests, composite materials combine wood with recycled plastics or other components.
 As compared to lumber, composites are a more sustainable way to use trees.
 For example, composite deck boards can be made with scrap wood fiber leftover from cutting solid hardwood deck boards.
 Composite decks and other products also have other advantages over hardwood.
 They require virtually no finishing, staining or maintenance, and are very durable.